Shared Stories Open Minds

 GLSEN Hudson Valley has developed two Shared Stories Open Minds Programs from which to choose:

-· One is for K-2nd Graders Program includes: 1.A “Read Aloud” of And Tango Makes Three by Justin Richardson and Peter Parnell, 2.
+- One is for K-3rd graders.
+The program includes: 1.A “Read Aloud” of And Tango Makes Three by Justin Richardson and Peter Parnell, which can be read in both English and Spanish 2.
 Short Discussion about the book and family differences, 3.A viewing from a segment from the DVD “That’s A Family” by Debra Chasnoff where young children talk about their same-sex parents and what it’s like to be in their family, 4.
 An arts and crafts project where each child will make a paper penguin family like Tango’s from the book.

-· The second Shared Stories Open Minds Program is for 4th or 5th-8th Graders and it includes: 1.
-Reading beforehand, the book Better Nate Than Ever, which GLSEN Hudson Valley will provide for free to each participant, 2.
-A Meeting either once or twice in either a Book Club venue or as a Stand-Alone event at the library to discuss prepared questions about the story.
+- The second Shared Stories Open Minds Program is for 4th-8th graders, and it includes: 1.
+Reading, beforehand, the book Better Nate Than Ever, which GLSEN Hudson Valley will provide for free to each participant, 2.
+A meeting either once or twice in either a Book Club venue or as a stand-alone event at the library to discuss prepared questions about the story.
 During this time, the author has produced a video for us, which the students will watch and then discuss questions he asks them.

 Shared Stories Open Minds can take several forms: